puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

-The following Puppet settings are deprecated, and will be removed in Puppet 4.0.
+The following Puppet settings are deprecated and will be removed in Puppet 4.0.
 Many of them are related to other deprecated features.

 Config File Environment Settings